probe-rs/rover/README.md

 ### Prerequisites

-cargo-flash depends on the [libusb](https://libusb.info/) and optionally on [libftdi](https://www.intra2net.com/en/developer/libftdi/) libraries, which need to be installed to build cargo-flash.
+rover depends on the [libusb](https://libusb.info/) and optionally on [libftdi](https://www.intra2net.com/en/developer/libftdi/) libraries, which need to be installed to build rover.

 #### Linux